 Several years ago, a picture made its way around the Internet and it prompted me to write this article.
 It is one of my most read blogs.
-The picture was posted after a school shooting, not unlike what happened in South Florida last week.
+The picture was posted after a school shooting, not unlike what happened in South Florida (parkland) last year.
 It claims that Israeli teachers are packing heat.
 Well, are they?

 Sorry to disappoint